The three main Amazon seller fees are sale-related fees, seller account fees, and shipping/fulfillment fees.

 FBA Fees

 Both Individual and Professional sellers can use Fulfillment by Amazon (FBA) to stock, pack, and ship their Amazon products.
-While FBA has higher fees than other Amazon fulfillment methods, many sellers find that FBA costs are quite reasonable for many items.
-Plus, it takes time-consuming daily order packing and shipping tasks off your shoulders.
-Using FBA also attracts customers by making your listings part of the Prime program and giving them maximum visibility on the marketplace—which may make FBA worth the price.
+Beyond the typical benefits of outsourcing your order fulfillment, using FBA also attracts customers by making your listings part of the Prime program and giving them maximum visibility on the marketplace—which may make FBA worth the price.

 Here’s an overview of Amazon FBA fees: